The Importance Of Understanding Co-Occurring Disorders

 It is very common for a patient in recovery to be diagnosed with co-occurring disorders.
 There seems to be quite a bit of crossover between mental illness and drug abuse.
 In fact, as many as 37% of alcoholics have some other type of mental illness, as do 53% of narcotics abusers.

 Similarly, of the individuals who have been identified as those who suffer from mental illness, 29% may also abuse drugs or alcohol.
+Additionally, over 66% of individuals with ADHD experience at least one co-occurring disorder.
 The connection between drug and alcohol abuse may seem fairly clear, as there are a number of reasons that a person with a mental illness may be prone to use and abuse drugs and alcohol.

 Psychological Disorders and Drug Abuse